-Bluetooth® Smart Smart is dramatically shrinking the size and power requirements of sensors able to measure pace, pulse, cadence, distance, and other workout information.
-Tiny sensors that operate for months with just a coin-cell battery are leading to a new wave of sports and fitness devices that help consumers track their workouts and athletic performance.
+Bluetooth® Smart is dramatically shrinking the size and power requirements of sensors able to measure pace, pulse, cadence, distance, and other workout information.
+Sensors that operate for months or even years with just a tiny battery are leading to a new wave of sports and fitness devices that help consumers track their workouts and athletic performance.

-All of this workout data creates demand for new PC and phone applications to process and analyze a wealth of exercise information.
-Bluetooth technology sends the workout data wirelessly to any Bluetooth Smart Ready device.
-From there, consumers process and analyze the information with the latest sports and fitness apps, and securely share results online with personal trainers, friends, or anyone they want.
+All of this workout data creates demand for new applications to analyze a wealth of exercise information.
+Bluetooth Smart technology sends the workout data wirelessly to any Bluetooth Smart compatible phone or tablet.
+From there, consumers can view the results, and securely share online with personal trainers, friends, or anyone they want.

 Bluetooth Smart wearable and other sensor devices have already begun to penetrate the market.
 In fact, an ON World survey predicts that one in five Americans will own a wearable technology product by 2015.